stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/README.md

 The `gtmAddToCartProductInfo` is set on the product page and can be extended with additional information that's missing by default; e.g. the price, variant, dimensions and metrics.
 The quantity defaults to 1.

+#### Remove from Cart

+Same goes for remove from cart.
+As it needs customisation to templates which are not easy to do as every theme is different, a JS method `enhancedEcommerceRemoveFromCart` is available.

+Make sure to inject an object as from the GTM documentation, and you are good to go.
+You can override the default `sylius-remove-from-cart.js` and trigger this method in the `onSuccess` method.